Recoskie/AI-Matrix/docs/Matrix Structure.md

 <br />

-In the previous example it is quite easy to see that subtracting the next number into the previous number finds the first-dimension per added value.
+In the previous example, subtracting the next number from the previous number finds the first dimension per added value.

 <br /><br />

-So I will show you what happens when you add another dimension.
+So, I will show you what happens when you add another dimension.

 <br /><br />